Separating and Collapsing Electoral Control Types: Results

 In the following three subsections, for the general case and for the cases of plurality, veto, and approval voting, we completely determine which pairs of (compatible) standard control types collapse, and which separate.
 Beyond that, we refine every separation into one of the three disjoint cases: $\subsetneq$, $\supsetneq$, and incomparability.

 We discover a number of previously unknown collapses (for two of the three specific systems) and also for many noncollapsing control-type pairs establish new containments in one direction.
-Regarding the former, for veto we discover a new collapsing pair $(\vetodcpvtenuw=\vetodcpvteuw)$ and for approval we extend a four-control type collapse by Hemaspaandra, Hemaspaandra, and Menton~\cite{hem-hem-men:j:search-versus-decision} to a six-control type collapse, and we find five additional collapsing pairs, for a total of 14 new collapsing control-type pairs for approval.
-Overall, we establish that, for the $4 \times 322 = 1{,}288$ cases we study (i.e., all compatible pairs for each of the four cases), no containments or collapses exist other than those provided by either Hemaspaandra, Hemaspaandra, and Menton~\cite{hem-hem-men:j:search-versus-decision} or this paper.
+Regarding the former, for veto we discover a new collapsing pair $(\vetodcpvtenuw=\vetodcpvteuw)$ and for approval we extend a four-type collapse by \citeA{hem-hem-men:j:search-versus-decision} to a six-type collapse, and we find five additional collapsing pairs, for a total of $\binom{6}{2} + 5 - \binom{4}{2}$, i.e., $14$, new collapsing control-type pairs for approval.
+Overall, we establish that, for the $4 \times 322 = 1{,}288$ cases we study (i.e., all compatible pairs for each of the four cases), no containments or collapses exist other than those provided by either \citeA{hem-hem-men:j:search-versus-decision} or this paper.